The significance of Grammar and the need for a good foundation - quality not quantity - understanding not cramming grammar

 It is funny that in 1846 Monier Williams noted something that can be applied to the industry of German language teaching even today.
 The excerpt is from his preface to "An elementary grammar of the Sanskrit language, partly in the roman character":Excerpt to the preface to "An elementary grammar of the Sanskrit language, partly in the roman character" depiction ( en , 987 x 429 ): Monier, An elementary grammar of the Sanskrit language, pedagogy, psychology of learning, language learning, methodology of learning

 Too much content is forced upon the attention of students.
 The consequence is that learning becomes a pain.
-We are going to heed this good advice and learning from what this wise man had to say this is going to be the motto: no pain, no tears, hard work yes, in order to gain insight to focus on relevance.
+We are going to heed this good advice and learn from what this wise man had to say.

 The method of this course

 You can skip this if you like.
 Get to the point and >> continue to the topic "case".